lucky-wolf/DW2-XL/README.md

   - There are a few endgame facilities that are still one-per-galaxy, but they're not going to stop you or the AI from being competitive when unable to obtain them yourself.

 ## Latest Changes

+### v1.14.4
+- Galactic Mining Center now boosts mining and income, but reduces happiness and has negative health effects
+- Synthetic Troop Facilities are separate from Robotic Troop Facilities (both can be built on the same world)
+  - Synthetic Troops have been made stronger but with increased maintainance costs
+- Planetary Weapons Facilities have 2x Guns each (was 1)
+- Planetary Ion Cannons now do 100 and 200 ion damage for v1 and v2, respectively
+- Adjusted all initial racial techs and their game events to announce what you have started your game with
+- Adjusted all government events to better craft what tech or other items are given in better accord with the government ethos
+  - Added better flavor text to hopefully create a more immersive experience

 ### v1.14.3
 - Substantially improved rail gun related weapon speeds to between 750-1000 (was 325-525)